 This 13-day tour of Argentina's far south covers the classics.
 Starting in Buenos Aires, you'll fly to Patagonia for a range of outdoor activities and wildlife.
 On the itinerary are two national parks: Tierra del Fuego (rivers and ancient settlements) and Los Glaciares (glaciers and iconic mountains).
 There's also whale watching and a visit to South America´s largest Magellanic Penguin colony for the ultimate photo ops.

-Begin your journey in the cosmopolitan city of Buenos Aires.
-Next, head south into Patagonia to experience Ushuaia, the southernmost city in the world.
-Here, you'll visit a penguin colony and you'll get to go trekking and canoeing in Tierra del Fuego National Park.
+Discover the wonders of Southern Patagonia with this 9-day itinerary.
+Begin your journey in the cosmopolitan city of Buenos Aires and then head down to Ushuaia, the southernmost city in the world, to see penguins up close and go canoeing in Tierra del Fuego National Park.
 Top it all off with a visit to El Calafate to see the iconic Perito Moreno Glacier, and take in the breathtaking scenery of the Southern Patagonian Ice Field.